gliddd4/Sideloading-Certificates/README.md

 -->

 ## Want to contribute?
-- Share me the certificate providers website/tele/discord and I'll add it
-- Or use the ai prompt and make it yourself and then share it to me : )
+- Use the ai prompt and make a pull request